-These questions can help direct staff to understand which projects are more readily implementable.
+These questions can help staff understand which projects are more readily implementable.

 Additionally, public input received over the course of this Plan process indicates greater interest in connecting to certain destinations including: schools, parks, trailheads, and community centers.
-The locations of these destinations, as well as other known bicycle traffic generators such as hotels with bike rental schemes should be considered when selecting projects for earlier implementation.
+The locations of these destinations, as well as other known bicycle traffic generators, such as hotels with bicycle rental schemes, should be considered when selecting projects for earlier implementation.